 ▪ Proposition 62, Abolish death penalty.
 Yes.
 Too many deadly mistakes, costs are too high.

 ▪ Proposition 63, Limits on ammunition purchases.
-Undecided.
+Yes.
 The idea of background checks for bullets is appealing, but is it unwieldy?

 ▪ Proposition 64, Recreational marijuana.
 Yes.
 Learning from legalization efforts in Colorado and Oregon, this is our best chance to control and tax an existing underground industry.